Reviews You Can Rely On

 If you often record lengthy 4K or 6K videos or rapid-fire RAW photos, a UHS-II card like the Lexar Professional 2000x UHS-II is your best bet, if your equipment is compatible.
 UHS-II cards have two rows of shiny electrical contact points, increasing the maximum possible transfer speeds from 104 MBps to 312 MBps (megabytes per second).
 When you need to move a lot of data quickly, that's an enormous advantage.
 In our tests, it took less time to write a large, 5 GB file onto this card than any UHS-I card, and it is comparable to the other USH-II options.
 When we transferred 2 GB of smaller files like documents and spreadsheets, this card posted the fastest speeds in the test.
 You can also purchase a 2000x with up to 256 GB of storage, the most that we've seen on a UHS-II option.

-While this card reads large files very quickly, it has some of the slowest small file read speeds in the test.
-Since reading files consist of pulling them from the card onto your device, they are considered less critical than write speeds, which count when you are capturing content while filming or taking photos.
+Despite reading large files very quickly, the Lexar Professional 2000x UHS-II has some of the slowest small file read speeds we tested.
+Since reading files involves pulling them from the card onto your device, they are considered less critical than write speeds, which count when capturing content while taking photos or filming.
 If it matters to you, check out the Transcend UHS-II, which has less memory but is a faster reader and costs less.
-In contrast, the Lexar Professional 2000x UHS-II is not exactly budget-friendly.
-Before making the investment for higher performance and memory, double-check that your device and card reader are UHS-II compatible.
+Conversely, this memory card is not exactly budget-friendly.
+Before investing in a card with higher performance and memory, we recommend double-checking your device and card reader to ensure they are UHS-II compatible.
 Without the appropriate hardware, either card will be limited to UHS-I speeds.
-Despite the price and limitations, either card is likely worth it if it'll save you precious time every day.
+Price point and limitations aside, either card is likely worth it if it'll save you precious time every day.

 memory card - the lexar professional 2000x uhs-ii is one of the highest-performing...